 Today, with the right tools, things can be quite different.
 In the new world of customer rebate management, everyone can speak the same language to ensure that deals are purposeful, effective and manageable.
 How?
 Let’s imagine two scenarios in which these three parties communicate: what happened in the past, and how things have changed.

-Who is typically involved in managing deals?
+Who is typically involved in deal management?
 Three parties

 Let’s take the example of a manufacturer that has sales people (account managers) who spend time meeting with their customers and doing joint planning work on their deals in order to sell more goods, in specific places or times.